sh3llm4g1ck/sh3llm4g1ck.github.io/_posts/overthewire-bandit/2022-03-10-overthewire-bandit.md

 ```

 ```
-uniq = The uniq command allows us to isolate unique strings in a file.
+uniq = The uniq command allows us to remove all the repeated lines.
 We used the -u option to print the unique lines.
 ```